leesdolphin/bugeye/api_docs/External APIs.md

 These APIs are written on the following assumptions:
  - The server can serve multiple rooms.
+ - All streams are accessible to all rooms, it's up to the UI to hide the irrelevant ones.

 All endpoints should support CORS and `OPTIONS` requests.
 All GET requests should support HEAD requests also.